 Early Notables of the Balair family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Balair Notables in all our PDF Extended History products and printed products wherever possible.
+Robert Blair (1699-1746), was a Scottish poet, best known for...
+Another 74 words (5 lines of text) are included under the topic Early Balair Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Balair family to Ireland